ska-telescope/ska-tango-images/docs/src/helm_charts.rst

 Helm Charts available on ska-tango-images repository
 ====================================================

-There are two helm charts available on this repository: one is called ``tango-base`` and the other is the ``tango-util``.
+There are two helm charts available on this repository: one is called ``ska-tango-base`` and the other is the ``ska-tango-util``.
 There is another helm chart, called ``ska-tango-images``, which is used only for testing purposes.

-The tango-base helm chart
+The ska-tango-base helm chart
 -------------------------

-The ``tango-base`` helm chart is an application chart which defines the basic TANGO ecosystem in kubernetes.
+The ``ska-tango-base`` helm chart is an application chart which defines the basic TANGO ecosystem in kubernetes.

 In specific it defines the following k8s services:
  - tangodb: it is a mysql database used to store configuration data used at startup of a device server (more information can be found `here <https://tango-controls.readthedocs.io/en/latest/reference/glossary.html#term-tango-database>`__.